imgokulkanish/imgokulkanish/README.md

 - 🌱 I’m currently preparing for **interviews**
 - 💬 Ask me about MERN
 - 💼 any freelance work? do reach, [email](mailto:gokulkanishbe@gmail.com) :)
-- 😄 Pronouns: ...am a typical developer who turns coffee into code!
+- 😄 Pronouns: am a typical developer who turns coffee into code!
 <!-- - ⚡ Fun fact: ... -->

 ## About me